robert17/iotf-rtd/docs/getting_started/features.rst

 Gateway Support
 ---------------
-In many cases a direct connection can not be made between the service and a device, IoTF allows gateway devices to connect that can provide indirect connectivity for multiple devices.
+In many cases a direct connection can not be made between the service and a device, the Watson IoT platform allows gateway devices to connect that can provide indirect connectivity for multiple devices.

 .. important:: This feature is currently available as part of a limited beta.
 Future updates